List of Mad Men characters: Ken Cosgrove

 During Season 7, Ken reveals he has a son, Edward.
 Cynthia is growing frustrated with Ken facing increased pressure at work, and she encourages him to leave the advertising business and write the Great American Novel he has dreamed of doing.
 After his father-in-law retires from Dow Chemical, Ken presents him with a gift of golf clubs as a client.
 The same day, Roger, under pressure by McCann executives who are still angry at Ken leaving and taking the Birdseye account with him, fires him and gives his accounts to Pete.
 Ken, never really enamored of his job, was about to quit advertising and pursue Cynthia's suggestion to be a full-time writer, but being fired infuriates him so much that he takes a job as the head of advertising with Dow Chemical.
 In light of Ken's new position, Roger and Pete attempt to mend fences with him, especially when SC&P seeks to retain some autonomy from McCann-Erickson by proposing to move operations to Los Angeles.
 Instead of becoming a writer, Ken sees an opportunity to get revenge on them.
 Rather than drop SC&P as Dow's agency, he informs them he will retain them but make their life difficult.
+He is able to jerk them around to a limited extent, most notably when he shoots down Don's desperate plan to take SC&P private again (though he makes it clear he is not angry at Don, and is refusing in hopes it will make things worse for Pete) but after the McCann-Erickson takeover Dow is dropped as a client and Ken vanishes from the equation there.
 He is last seen in the final episode having lunch with Joan (proposing an opportunity for her to coordinate a promotional film for Dow), confident in his new position, and glad to be no longer with his former company.